 Summer 2015: Staff creates a map of Town-owned land/potential land assemblage opportunities as marketing tool/platform for discussion with potential developers.

 Interest from two parties

-Colorado Mountain College expressed interest and were given a deadline Jan.
+Colorado Mountain College expressed interest and was given a deadline Jan.
 31, 2017 to develop a plan.
 Ultimately, they indicated that they would not be investing in the Dillon campus at this time.

 January - March 2016: